How to Order:

 We prefer to be sent either .pdf documents or .ai files, however, we are willing to cater to other file types if necessary.

-For the best results on the plate, vector artwork is ideal.
+Vector artwork is ideal for the best results on the plate.
 If this is not possible, either black and white bitmaps or greyscale bitmaps (for screen work) are acceptable.

 Please convert your fonts to 'outlines' or 'convert to shape' depending on what program you are using.
 This ensures the font is not changed or replaced if that font is not installed on our system.
 If you are struggling to achieve this, please contact us and we'll be happy to help.